In case of a disagreement in the interpretation of policies, or in the case of a dispute, the PDF version prevails.

 - In the event that reimbursements for expenditures are subsequently received from other organizations, the Claimant must refund the University for the said expenses.

-- Expense reports must be submitted within 30 days following the return date of the trip.
+- Expense reports related to travel, trips (including field trips) and conferences must be submitted no later than 30 days following the return date.

 - In line with Canada Revenue Agency income tax refunds reimbursements (net of accountable advances) or amounts owing to the University less than $2 will not be paid nor requested to be returned by the Claimant.